Fall 2015 Mooov-In: Checking In

 - The check-in scheduler helps limit the amount of traffic on campus.
 Less hectic traffic typically occurs during early morning or late evening check-in times.

 - Parking is limited, so please bring only needed vehicles to campus during this time.
+Cars with trailers may be difficult to find parking for in loading zone spaces and will not fit in the decks, and therefore are not recommended.

 Advice From Current Students